RamblingCookieMonster/PowerShell/README.md

 # Instructions

-Most of these files contain functions.
+These files contain functions.
 For example, Invoke-Sqlcmd2.ps1 contains the Invoke-Sqlcmd2 function.

     #Download and unblock the file(s).
-    #Dot source the files as appropriate.
+    #Dot source the file(s) as appropriate.
     . "\\Path\To\Invoke-Sqlcmd2"

     #Use the functions